k0sproject/k0s/docs/governance/cncf/gtr.md

 * **Operating Systems**:
   * Linux (kernel version 4.3 or later)
-    * x86-64
+    * `x86_64`
-    * aarch64
+    * `aarch64`
-    * armv7l
+    * `armv7l`
   * Windows Server 2019 (experimental)
-    * x86-64
+    * `x86_64`

-**Note:** k0s is actively tested on armv7 architecture which upstream Kubernetes does not currently do.
-That already allowed us to identify and fix some architecture related issues that haven't been caught upstream, before they hit a stable Kubernetes release.
+**Note:** K0s is actively tested on the `armv7l` architecture, which is not currently done by upstream Kubernetes.
+This has enabled us to identify and resolve architecture-related issues that upstream Kubernetes did not detect, before they were included in a stable Kubernetes release.

 These specifications ensure compatibility across a wide range of hardware platforms.

 ### Additional Considerations

-* **Operating System Dependencies**: k0s strives to be as independent from the OS as possible.
+* **Operating System Dependencies**: k0s strives to be as independent from the operating system as possible.
 * The necessary kernel configurations and any external runtime dependencies are documented in the [k0s system requirements].

 [k0s system requirements]: https://docs.k0sproject.io/stable/system-requirements/